How Limits and Boundaries Lead to Healthy Habits

 Knowing your limits is not just about understanding what you can't do; it's also about balancing the things you can do while taking care of yourself.
 This means striking a balance between pushing yourself to achieve your goals and prioritizing rest and recovery.

 Setting limits and boundaries will help you achieve and maintain healthy habits.
 It allows you to be honest about your capabilities, set realistic expectations, and protect your time and energy.
-But it's important to remember that this process is not only about what you can't do but also about finding balance in what you can do.
+But it's important to remember that this process is not only about what you can't do.
+It's also about finding balance in what you can do.

 The power of positive self-talk